Last Minute Plum Cake (Christmas Fruit Cake)

 If you are looking for a last minute plum cake recipe two days before Christmas then this is it.
 The same intense taste, dry fruits and nuts in every bite and you don’t need to pre-soak the dried fruit either.

-Dried Nuts and Fruits in Last Minute Plum Cake
+Alcohol In Last Minute Plum Cake

 Traditionally plum cakes were made by soaking dried fruits and nuts in homemade wine.
 But I prefer using good quality dark rum.
 The soaking process adds flavor, softens the nuts and plumps up the fruit.
 It also gives this Christmas fruit cake a slightly boozy taste, nothing overpowering, just a slight undertone.

 Originally, plum cake or Christmas fruit cake recipes require that you soak your dried fruits and nuts for weeks or months in advance.
-But my recipe is for the last-minute-rs.
-This recipe will give you the same taste, but with only 2 hours or soaking.
+This helps infuse lots of flavor and a heady boozy taste into the recipe.

 This recipe makes a dark, moist plum cake that will last you a few weeks in the fridge so you can keep enjoying it well past Christmas.